 Alaska applies both the transactional and functional tests of business income.
 Income resulting from transactions or activities that are within the regular course of the taxpayer's trade or business are business income.
 Income from tangible or intangible property is business income, if the acquisition, management, and disposition of the property constitute integral parts of the taxpayer's regular trade or business.
 Income meeting either the functional or the transactional test is business income.
-Income from transactions or activity that is unusual or infrequent is not considered non-business income solely because of the unusual or infrequent nature of the income, activity, or transaction.
+Income from transactions or activity that is unusual or infrequent is not considered non-business income, activity, or transaction.